miclemabasie/Laravel/docs/notes.md

 This document serves as a **quick reference** for Laravel’s essential features.
 Mastering these concepts will help you transition smoothly from Django to Laravel! 🚀

+controllers
+components and slots, (commands for creating components) class components dealing with data and methods from class based componets in side blade files